MICAH's Precinct Caucus Resolutions

 Title: Racial and other equity concerns in housing

-The history of housing in Minnesota includes racial biases, from homeownership to rental to shelter.
+Rationale: The history of housing in Minnesota includes racial biases, from homeownership to rental to shelter.
 For instance, 75% of white residents are homeowners, compared to 25% of African and African American residents.

 Resolved: We must have solutions that acknowledge bias in housing and work to repair it through equitable solutions.